Claud Morris: Career

 Leaving Collurian he worked as a porter at Penzance railway station for the Great Western Railway and with the free pass, that was part of his entitlement, he travelled to London to search for a post as a journalist.
 He landed his first job with The Dairy Farmer and later Farmers Weekly.
 He travelled to the West Indies in 1939 and Canada where he joined the Canadian Army at the outbreak of World War II, but was invalided out in 1941.
 Back in Britain, he started as a sub-editor on the Daily Express, and later as a personal assistant to Manny Shinwell, a Labour MP, writing speeches for members of the party.
 In 1949 he became political columnist for the Daily Mirror, and unsuccessfully standing as a Labour party candidate for Bristol West in 1950 and 1951.

 In 1952, he bought a small South Wales newspaper, more than doubling its circulation in three years.
-After an abortive alliance with Roy Thomson to buy The Times in 1966, he continued building up his own publishing empire until 1970, when he joined forces with Christopher Mayhew, MP to produce a new magazine Middle East International.
-After Mayhew vetoed an article Morris wrote for publication, Morris published it in one of his own newspapers.
-This led to the resignation of key staff and a boycott by advertisers, causing the collapse of the paper.
+He soon established himself as an independent publisher specialising in niche markets.
+Titles included the Voice of Malta, Ashanti Pioneer, Pilot (Nigeria).
+He published Welsh Nationalist Gwynfor Evans’s Welsh Nation and the successful South Wales Voice.
+In 1966 he tried to outbid Roy Thomson in an unsuccessful attempt to buy The Times.
+For a short time he published Free Palestine, discovering later that it was funded by the PLO.

+In 1970 he was approached by Christopher Mayhew MP, who had just received £50,000 from the Sheikh Zayed of the UAE to publish a new magazine Middle East International (MEI).
+Morris agreed to be the publisher and became a Board member with a 40% stake.
+After Mayhew vetoed an article by Morris he published it in one of his own newspapers, the South Wales Magazine.
+There followed a successful campaign partly orchestrated by the Jewish Chronicle to get advertisers to boycott his newspapers.
+His printing press in South ًWales was destroyed in an unsolved arson attack.
+Free Palestine withdrew its contract; a key member of his administrative staff resigned and his senior foreman had a stroke.
+Despite a £20,000 donation from the Kuwaiti Ambassador to restore the press the business never recovered and MEI moved to a different publisher with Morris eventually severing relations.

+In his autobiography Morris records that at this time he was approached by Jon Kimche, Middle East correspondent for the Evening Standard, suggesting a merger of MEI with Kimche’s New Middle East.

+Morris founded another newspaper, Voice of the Arab World.
+He worked for the Libyan government with a weekly page in Al Fajr al Jadeed, producing a newsletter covering Libyan achievements as well as translating the Government ARNA output.
+He was also a contributor to the Emirate News and wrote a biography of Sheikh Zayed.